-The expectation that systemically important institutions can privatise gains and socialise losses encourages excessive private sector risk-taking and can be ruinous for public finances.
-It is essential therefore that systemically important institutions can be resolved in the event of failure without the need for taxpayer support while at the same time avoiding disruption to the wider financial system.
+As the G20 directed at prior summits, it is essential that systemically-important institutions can be resolved in the event of failure without the need for taxpayer support while at the same time avoiding disruption to the wider financial system.
+The expectation that systemic institutions can privatise gains and socialise losses encourages private sector risk-taking and can be ruinous for public finances.

-Substantial progress has been made in developing and implementing a policy framework to end too-big-to-fail.
+Substantial progress in developing and implementing a policy framework to end too-big-to-fail is detailed in a separate report prepared for this Summit.
 The most important progress has been to identify systemically important firms in different sectors, impose higher capital requirements and more intensive supervision on these institutions, and to reform national resolution regimes so that failing institutions can be resolved without wider disruption.

-Firms and markets are beginning to adjust to authorities' determination to end toobig-to-fail.
+Firms and markets are beginning to adjust to authorities' determination to end too-big-to-fail.
 However, the problem is not yet solved.
-Jurisdictions should undertake legislative reforms to implement the FSB's Key Attributes of Effective Resolution Regimes and make systemic firms resolvable.
-Authorities should develop the necessary cross-border agreements to enable resolution plans to be put into effect.
-Alongside those actions, the FSB will make proposals on the total loss absorbing capacity that global systemically-important banks should have in resolution - so that they are resolvable in a crisis without tax payer support.
+G20 members should undertake all legislative reforms necessary to make systemic firms resolvable.
+G20 authorities should be encouraged to develop the necessary cross-border agreements to enable resolution plans to be put into effect.
+Alongside those actions, the FSB will make proposals on the total loss absorbing capacity that systemically-important banks should have in resolution - so that they are resolvable in a crisis without tax payer support.